Country Summary

 Background

-Lucayan Indians inhabited the islands when Christopher COLUMBUS first set foot in the New World on San Salvador in 1492.
-British settlement of the islands began in 1647.
-The islands became a colony in 1783.
-Since attaining independence from the UK in 1973, The Bahamas has prospered through tourism, international banking, and investment management.
+Lucayan Indians inhabited the islands when Christopher COLUMBUS first set foot in the New World in 1492.
+British settlement of the islands began in 1647, and they became a colony in 1783.
+Since gaining independence from the UK in 1973, The Bahamas has prospered through tourism, international banking, and investment management.

 Geography